blaenk/site/input/notes/computer-architecture.markdown

 The benefits of enforcing the inclusion property are that it ensures that an L1 write-back is an L2 hit, or that an L1 write-through actually happens in L2 and not in memory, and it also speeds up coherence since only the L2 needs to be probed: if it's not in L2, it won't be in L1, so the L1 doesn't need to be probed.

-## Non-Blocking Caches

-A _non-blocking cache_ is one that doesn't block until each operation is finished, unlike a _blocking cache_.

-In a non-blocking cache, a _hit-under-miss_ is when the cache can continue to serve the cache hits while the cache is waiting on a miss.

-In a non-blocking cache, a _miss-under-miss_ is when multiple requests to memory can be made even while a cache miss is already underway.
-This is an example of _memory-level parallelism_ and requires memory hardware support.

-For a cache to support miss-under-miss functionality, it requires _Miss Status Handling Registers_ (MSHRs), which remember what was requested from memory (i.e. information about ongoing misses).

-On a miss, the MSHRs are checked for a match to determine if it's a new or existing miss.
-If it's a new miss, an MSHR is allocated and it remembers which instruction in the processor to wake up.
-This is called a _miss_.

-If it's an existing miss which is under way, and the data hasn't come back yet, the instruction is added to the existing MSHR for that miss.
-This is called a _half-miss_.

-When the data finally comes back from memory, all instructions in the MSHR are woken up, then the MSHR is released.

-The more MSHRs there are, the more memory-level parallelism that can be leveraged because multiple misses can be serviced at the same time.

 ## Direct-Mapped Cache

 A _direct-mapped cache_ is one where, for a given cache block, there is exactly one cache line where it may go.